 Rub salt and dried sage together in small bowl.
 Place turkey pieces in a pan; sprinkle all over with sage salt.
 Cover pan with plastic wrap; chill turkey overnight.

 Set rack at middle position in oven and preheat to 425°F. Pat turkey dry.
-Spread out the carrots, celery and onions between the 1 or 2 roasting pans or sheets you will be using.
+Spread out the carrots, celery and onions between the 1 or 2 roasting pans or sheets with sides high enough to hold the basting liquids, you will be using.

 Lay out the turkey pieces over the vegetables in the roasting pan(s).
 Stir butter and chopped sage in small saucepan over low heat until butter melts.
 Brush all over turkey; sprinkle with pepper.

 Roast turkey 30 minutes; baste with any pan juices.
 Reduce oven temperature to 350°F. Roast turkey 30 minutes.

 Pour 3/4 cup apple cider over all; turn pan(s) around.

 Continue to roast turkey until instant-read thermometer inserted into thickest part of breast registers 165°F, basting and turning pan occasionally for even cooking, about 40-45 minutes.
 Transfer breast to platter; tent loosely with foil and let rest 30 to 45 minutes (internal temperature will rise 5 to 10 degrees).

 Continue to roast turkey legs/thighs until instant-read thermometer inserted into thickest part of thigh registers 165°F, basting and turning pan occasionally for even cooking, about 20-25 minutes.
 Add to breast pieces.

 Pour all pan juices into large measuring cup.
 Spoon off fat that rises to surface.
 Transfer 3 tablespoons fat to heavy large saucepan; discard remaining fat.